brnl/pure-session-notifier/README.md

-# README.md for Pure Session Indicator Add-on
+# BM Pure Session Indicator

 ## Overview
 The Pure Session Indicator Add-on is a lightweight JavaScript tool designed for the Pure time writing web interface.
 It enhances user experience by adding a small indicator in the menu bar at the top right of the interface.
 This indicator shows whether the current user session is active, providing real-time session status updates.